victordalosto/unit-conversion/Readme.md

 <h1 align="center"> Unit Converter </h1>

-Unit Converter is a <strong> RESTful </strong> application, that implements the Level 3 of Richardson Maturity Model - HATEOAs, made in Spring, used for conversion between various measurement units.
+Unit Converter is a <strong> RESTful </strong> application, that implements Level 3 of the Richardson Maturity Model - HATEOAs.

+The program was made in Spring and is used for conversion between various measurement units.

-The units presented in this program are the most commonly used in the engineering.
+The units presented in this program are the most commonly used in engineering.
 The program basically converts the Measurement Unit and its value into another equivalent Unit.
 <br/>

 <h2 align="center"> How to use </h2>

-The entirely usage of the application is guided by the resources and URI.
+The entire usage of the application is guided by the resources and URI.
 > <b>Endpoint</b>: localhost:8080
 ```json
 {